 Please join us for a fun, educational, and enlightening class celebrating Black History Month.
 We will share cultural traditions and the rich history of common fruits and vegetables that have been historically planted in African American gardens.
 We'll look at past and current farmland and the many historic cuisines often served within the African American culture.
+This class will be held in partnership with Harlem River Farms and University of Houston

 PRESENTER: